animatlabs/animatlabs.github.io/_posts/2026-02-09-workflowforge-coravel-scheduled-workflows.md

 └─────────────────────────────────────────────────────────┘
 ```

 Coravel decides **when** to run.
-WorkflowForge handles **what** to run -- including automatic rollback of completed steps when something fails downstream.
+WorkflowForge handles **what** to run, including automatic rollback of completed steps when something fails downstream.

 ---